jvelis-nexstar/sailthru-nodejs-api-client/README.md

 ## Basic Node.js CLI for the Sailthru REST API

-* Upload new templates and includes
+* Upload templates and includes

 ## Setup